fawaz-dabbaghieh/cobsi_index_download/README.md

 The script `assembly_stats.py` can help generate simple stats on the assemblies

 ## Generate stats table
-By calling `python3 assembly_stats.py assemb_stats --in_dir assemblies/ --out_table assemblies_info.tsv` you get a TSV files with three columns, the assembly file path, number of contigs and size of sequence in that assembly.
+By calling `python3 assembly_stats.py assemb_stats --in_dir assemblies/ --out_table assemblies_info.tsv --cores 10` you get a TSV files with three columns, the assembly file path, number of contigs and size of sequence in that assembly.

 ## Generate simple histogram
 By calling `python3 assembly_stats.py histograms --in_table assemblies_info.tsv --out_png assemblies_hists.png` It will produces a PNG files with two histograms, one with distribution of number of contigs and the other with distribution of size of assemblies downloaded.